cordovinian/ConwaysGame/readme.md

 1. Install dotnet core
 1. Run `dotnet build` in solution workspace to get all packages
 1. Run `dotnet test` in solution workspace to run all tests
-1. Run `dotnet run --project ConwaysGame` in solution workspace to run program
+1. Run `dotnet run --project ConwaysGame` in solution workspace to build and run program
+1. Run `dotnet run --project ConwaysGame -- -h` to see argument usage and help text

 ## Rules